frewsxcv/riaaradar/README.md

 ## How it works (or how it's going to work)

-1. Java code in the `db` directory populates a Neo4j database from the Musicbrainz database *(done)*
+1. Java code in the `riaaTree` directory populates a Neo4j database from the Musicbrainz database *(done)*
-2. The same code will then iterate through all the labels and compute the shortest path to an RIAA affiliated label *(almost done)*
+2. The same code will then iterate through all the labels and compute the shortest path to an RIAA affiliated label.
+This will be in the form of a JSON hash map *(done)*
-3. A key-value store (probably Redis) will be populated with the MBID of a label as the key and the shortest path computed in the previous path as the value
-4. Node will serve as the HTTP server handling requests by querying Redis
+4. Node will serve as the HTTP server handling requests by querying the JSON from the previous step *(in progress)*
 5. Frontend makes Ajax calls to the Node server

 ## How to set up